Breast Care

 • Treatment Room

-Tea, Coffee and Hot Chocolate are available at a cost of £1.
+Coffee and hot chocolate are available at a cost of £1 in the Helen Clark Suite.

-While some breast consultant appointments, breast care nurses and the mammography team are based in the Helen Clark Suite, some breast clinics are currently being run from the Beauchamp Suite.
-If you are unsure where your appointment is, please call the Breast Care Team.
+Most appointments are based in the Helen Clark Suite, however some breast clinics are also held in the Beauchamp Suite.
+This should be made clear on your clinic appointment letter, if you are unsure please call the Breast Care Team on 01926 495321 ex.8412.

 BREAST CARE ADVICE